 Friday, 21 June, 2019: The Summer Solstice

 Seamus was putting his newly purchased 2004 Chevrolet Tracker to the test.
-Several large cobblestones on the narrow "road" to Amon Rûdh had us praising the one-inch steel skid plate protecting the SUV's viscera.
+Several large cobblestones on the narrow "road" to Amon Rûdh had us praising the quarter-inch steel skid plate protecting the SUV's viscera.
 After crossing two narrow creeks and teetering along a steep washout, we arrived for a trailhead bivvy just before midnight.
 The storied walls of the Eldred Valley surrounded us but were shrouded in darkness.
 My (Nick's) imagination flickered with visions of granite monoliths as I drifted off to sleep.
 Our alarm would sound at 5:00 AM, heralding dawn and the start of our ascent of On the Virg—an obscure route that sees few attempts.

 August 20, 2018.
 Scottish sea shanties played boisterously over Seamus’s van stereo as we careened through Rogers Pass toward Glacier National Park of Canada.
 We were three: Nick, me (Erik), and Seamus - the third leg of our trio being a good friend from Newfoundland.
 Our destination was the crown jewel of the park: Mount Sir Donald, a striking 3,284 m peak that passes by the window of most as they whiz by on the Trans Canada Highway.
 A monolithic Matterhorn-like mountain, it rises well above its neighbours and is listed in Roper and Steck’s 50 Classic Climbs of North America.
 Easily accessible from the park, its soaring Northwest Ridge route has a grade of 5.4 and calls out to novice and expert climbers alike.